clifordunique/WillPower/README.md

 Rest in designated rest spaces to sleep faster and more efficiently.
 Be strategic, Don't get caught, and make it to the end!

+## Run The Game

+To run on windows,
+download the zip and run the exe file in the "WillPower Windows" directory.

+While the Introduction doesn't appear to work on web, To run on Web, go to this link: